A topic from the subject of Chromatography in Chemistry.

 Procedure:

-1. Prepare the chromatography paper by cutting it into a strip about 1 cm wide.
+1. Prepare the chromatography paper by cutting it into a strip about 10 cm long and 5 cm wide.
+Use a pencil to lightly draw a starting line approximately 1 cm from the bottom.

-3. Use a capillary tube to apply a small spot of the sample mixture to the line.
+2. Use a capillary tube to apply a small, concentrated spot of the sample mixture to the starting line.
+Allow the spot to dry completely before applying another if necessary.
+Keep the spot small – about 2-3 mm diameter.

-4. Place the paper in the developing chamber, making sure that the bottom of the paper is below the level of the solvent.
+4. Carefully place the chromatography paper into the developing chamber, making sure the bottom edge of the paper is submerged in the solvent, but the spot of the sample mixture is above the solvent level.

-5. Allow the solvent to run up the paper by capillary action.
+5. Cover the developing chamber to ensure a saturated atmosphere.
+Allow the solvent to ascend the paper by capillary action.
+The process should take approximately 15-30 minutes.
 Do not disturb the paper while it's developing.

 Observations:

-As the solvent moves up the paper, the different components of the mixture will separate into bands or spots.
+As the solvent moves up the paper, the different components of the mixture will separate into distinct bands or spots.
+The distance each component travels relative to the solvent front can be used to identify the components (using reference compounds or known Rf values).

 Key Procedures:

-• Choice of solvent: The solvent should be able to dissolve the components of the mixture and carry them up the paper.
+• Choice of solvent: The solvent should be chosen based on its ability to dissolve the components of the mixture without reacting with them.
+The solvent should also have different polarities than the components, to allow separation.

-• Preparation of the sample: The sample should be dissolved in a suitable solvent.
+• Preparation of the sample: The sample should be prepared as a dilute solution to ensure a small, concentrated spot on the paper.

-• Application of the sample: The sample should be applied to the paper in a small spot.
+• Application of the sample: The sample should be applied as small, concentrated spots to avoid tailing and overlapping bands.

 Significance:

-Chromatography is a powerful technique that can be used to separate and identify the components of a mixture.
+Chromatography is a powerful technique used to separate and identify the components of a mixture.
+It is based on the differential distribution of components between a stationary phase (chromatography paper) and a mobile phase (solvent).

 It has a wide range of applications, including: